an0brega/inventory-control/README.md

 # 📦 Inventory Control

-A simple inventory management system made with JavaScript.
+A simple inventory management system made with JavaScript and HTML.
 You can add, remove, or view items in stock — all through basic methods and input handling.

 ---